tmiklas/tbeam-helium-mapper/README.md

 A custom Decoder Function translates the payload bytes into a set of JSON values required by the Integrations for both Mapper and Cargo.
 This turns the Base64 Payload into values for Lat, Long, Altitude, Speed, Battery, and Sats.

-The [Decoder Function](https://github.com/Max-Plastix/tbeam-helium-mapper/blob/main/console-decoders/unified_decoder.js) can be pasted directly into the Console custom function.
+This [Decoder Function](https://github.com/Max-Plastix/tbeam-helium-mapper/blob/main/console-decoders/unified_decoder.js) can be pasted directly into the Console custom function.
+Do not use Decoder functions from other builds or instructions!
+The Uplink decoding is specific to the software that made the packet, so it has to match.
 (Note that HDOP is not sent in this data.)

 ## Grafana integration for custom maps